ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 Pleiotropy is where a single gene affects multiple characteristics

-phenotype are observed physical characteristics of gene
+phenotype are observed physical characteristics of gene (Environmental factors will affect phenotype as well)

 Important: a dominant allele is not necessarily better, e.g. Marfan's
 Any allele on X chromosome for males will be present as no matching chromosome to block it

+Evolution is change in allele frequency

+Mutation must happen in gamete to inherit it

+Reasons for gene flow include geography, cultural, founders effect (colonisation from small group)

+Genetic bottle-neck is the loss of alleles due to some event, i.e. lack of genetic diversity Suspected happened to cheetahs as they have little genetic diversity

 ------------------------------------------------------------------------
 if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?